rolfedh/asciidoctor-dita-vale/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ''

 ---

-A clear and concise description of what AsciiDoc code should be reported by Vale rules.
-Include an explanation why and link to supporting documentation.
+Write a clear and concise description of what AsciiDoc code you would like the Vale rules to report.
+Explain why and link to supporting documentation if available.

 ```bash
 # Provide error or warning messages from the dita-topic extension, the